wp-plugins/list-site-contributors/readme.txt

 == Description ==

-List site contributors allows you list your site's contributors and authors.
+List site contributors allows you to list your site's contributors and authors.
 Just add the shortcode [listsitecontributors] to a page on your blog.
 Optionally you can use the User Photo Plugin (http://wordpress.org/extend/plugins/user-photo/) for images,
 otherwise Avatars will be used.